jvm-graphics-labs/modern-jogl-examples/README.md

 You can find the examples in java under `src/main/java` and the corresponding in kotlin under `src/main/kotlin`

-Status, everything where not specified, it means it is ported, updated - because I am also rewriting the samples using the jogl high performance native toolkit [newt](http://jogamp.org/jogl/doc/NEWT-Overview.html) - and working:

 Status:

 - [x] Chapter 1, Hello Triangle